 Spoilers ahead for Shrill Season 2.
 On the brink of a career breakthrough in the Season 2 finale of Shrill, an emboldened Annie dumped Ryan and vowed that she'd date other men.
 With the possibilities for new romance and writing success, Aidy Bryant isn't done telling Annie's story.
-Hulu hasn't renewed Shrill for a Season 3 following the second season dropping on Jan.
-24. But Bryant spoke to The Hollywood Reporter about how she is already thinking about a Shrill Season 3 and what else Annie could do with her budding confidence.
+But it looks like she'll have to wrap it up quickly as Hulu recently announced Shrill Season 3, which premieres this spring, would be its last.

-Annie recognized being single will be scary, but that's part of the reason that the Saturday Night Live star says she wants to do Shrill Season 3.
-"I would love to do a third season and we have so many ideas that I feel like I would be so excited to weave in there," Bryant told The Hollywood Reporter.
+Annie recognized being single will be scary, but that's part of the reason that the Saturday Night Live star says she's excited about Shrill Season 3.
+"I would love to do a third season, and we have so many ideas that I feel like I would be so excited to weave in there," Bryant told The Hollywood Reporter in January 2020.
 "I think part of what I would be excited to show is that yes, she has come to the other side of some of her insecurities, but they do rear their ugly head.
 I think having to put yourself out there in the dating world is, like, trigger city."

 She noted how in the Natasha Lyonne-directed episode, "WAHAM," gave a glimpse of "some of the daily indignities of living with a body that sometimes betrays you or that other people have feelings about" when Annie had chub rub.
 "I just feel like there's so much more to be said and to be done with it," Bryant added.

-Besides Annie's love life (perhaps Thorn illustrator Nick could return?), Season 3 could show the response to her featured article "The Price of Female Empowerment."
+Besides Annie's love life (perhaps Thorn illustrator Nick could return?), Season 3, which was filmed in the fall, could show the response to her featured article "The Price of Female Empowerment."
 Her extended circle also has things going on as her father's health is a question mark, Fran's own love life took a turn, and Amadi's may be up for an even bigger promotion.
-But if there is a third season, expect Annie to get even more unabashedly Shrill as she continues fighting for what she wants out of life.
+As you wait for the final season, which will start streaming on May 7, expect Annie to get even more unabashedly Shrill as she continues fighting for what she wants out of life.